This guide applies to Palo Alto V9 and above. To access the DNS Security service, you must have a valid Threat Prevention and DNS Security license.

 - DNS Tunnel Based Command and Control (ID: 18658)

-If any other DNS tunneling rules do block Canary traffic they will show up in the firewall logs blocking DNS TXT queries for domains that end in .cnr.io.
+If any other DNS tunnelling rules do block Canary traffic they will show up in the firewall logs blocking DNS TXT queries for domains that end in .cnr.io.

 In your Palo Alto control panel, navigate to Objects, then Security Profiles and then Anti-Spyware:

-Step 1: Open the Anti-Spyware Profile that is currently used by your org and causing the Canary DNS Tunneling alerts (in this screenshot: ‘Org DNS Protection Profile’)
+Step 1: Open the Anti-Spyware Profile that is currently used by your org and cause the Canary DNS Tunneling alerts (in this screenshot: ‘Org DNS Protection Profile’)